Research Goals

 -

-$1,800.00 Research grant received on 4/26/2019 for the Group, “Behavioral Complexities at High Elevation: Assessing prehistoric landscape use and behavioral patterning in the alpine regions of the Greater Yellowstone Ecosystem.”
+$1,800.00 Research grant received on 4/26/2019 for the project, “Behavioral Complexities at High Elevation: Assessing prehistoric landscape use and behavioral patterning in the alpine regions of the Greater Yellowstone Ecosystem.”

 -